Skip to main content Skip to secondary navigation

 Who May Nominate?

-Any member of the Stanford community may nominate for one or more of these awards.
+Any member of the Stanford community may nominate individuals for one or more of these awards.
+Self nominations are allowed.
 Members of the Stanford community are also encouraged to nominate across categories by nominating individuals who are not in their respective organizations or spheres of influence (e.g. faculty members may nominate students and vice versa).
-The Asian American Activities Center Advisory Board members are not allowed to nominate.
+The Asian American Activities Center Advisory Board members and A3C professional staff are not allowed to nominate.

 Why Nominate?

-There are many individuals in the Stanford Asian American community who have shown great dedication, service and achievement but whose efforts are often overlooked.
-By honoring these individuals, we remind the larger Stanford community of the continuing growth, diversity and strength of our community as well as the increasing impact of the community not only to Stanford but in communities well beyond campus.
+There are many individuals in the Stanford community who have shown great dedication, service and achievement in advancing greater awareness and understanding of Asian American issues and experiences, but whose efforts are often overlooked.
+By honoring these individuals, we celebrate the continuing growth, diversity and strength of Asian American communities as well as the impact to Stanford and beyond campus.
 Each award recipient receives a plaque to commemorate the occasion, as well as extensive public recognition.

 When to Nominate?